eduk8s-tests/lab-kubeapps-testing/workshop/content/exercises/03-adding-new-repositories.md

 Click on **Install Repo** at the bottom of the popup to add this application repository.

-You should now see this repository listed.
+You should now see this repository listed against the namespace.

 ![](kubeapps-repository-list.png)